dragonee/php-silverplate/README.md

 Written in less than 200 lines, it is a small app that allows you to care only about the content you are writing.

+## Quickstart Guide

+This project has submodules.
+Make sure to
+    $ git submodule update --init
+them.

+Modify index.php file and put inside some content.
+Then modify the layout.php file to put some style declarations and so on.
+Then, access the main directory of PHP Boilerplate installation.

 ## Features

 - single layout.php file for the whole website (with an ability to